xrettle/WFGY/TensionUniverse/BlackHole/Q022_hierarchy_problem.md

 ### 1.3 Role in the BlackHole project

-Within the BlackHole S problem collection, Q022 has three main roles:
+Within the BlackHole S problem collection, Q022 has three main roles.

-1. It is the principal node for **scale separation tension** between low energy physics and an ultraviolet completion.
+1. It is the principal node for **scale separation tension** between low energy physics and an ultraviolet completion, expressed as a spectral_tension on mass and coupling spectra.
-2. It provides a template for other naturalness problems such as strong CP (Q023) and cosmological constant tension problems.
+2. It provides a template for other naturalness problems such as strong CP (Q023) and cosmological constant tension problems (Q027).
-3. It tests whether Tension Universe encodings can express:
+3. It tests whether TU encodings can express, at the effective layer

    * the relation between radiative corrections and observed scales,
    * a quantitative notion of fine tuning,
    * counterfactual worlds in which scale separation is realized in more or less natural ways.

+This document uses only standard effective field theory language in Section 1 and applies TU structures strictly in later sections.

 ### References